When

 A

-SHORT HISTORY OF E.R.A.
+SHORT HISTORY

-Era Replica Automobiles
+Replica Automobiles

-is an extension of International Automobile
+is a historical extension of International

-Enterprises, Inc. I.A.E. was founded in 1966 with a vision:
+Enterprises, Inc. I.A.E. was founded in 1966

 To develop the necessary skills, expertise and equipment to ultimately

-produce world class performance automobiles.
-Over 20 years ago, the E.R.A. design concept
+years ago, the E.R.A. design concept

 was put on paper: To create new versions of the cars that we all